Javed002/Object_detection_PointNet/README.md

 Pretrained model is available [here](https://drive.google.com/open?id=1nDG0maaqoTkRkVsOLtUAR9X3kn__LMSL)

 ## Usage
-* The first and the best option is to run the notebook with comments and visualizations `/nbs/PointNetClass.ipynb` in Google Colab.
+* The first and the best option is to run the notebook with comments and visualizations `PointNetClass.ipynb` in Google Colab.
 * The second option is to clone the repository on a local machine and run a model with default parameters:
   If for some reason it doesn't work, you can install the requirements before running `python train.py`:
   ```bash